uviclibraries/genai-pathway/index.md

    - **[Intermediate](#intermediate-workshops)**
    - **[Advanced](#advanced-workshops)**

 The workshop materials are designed to be used in a classroom setting or by individuals on their own.
-If you'd like to take one of these instructor-led workshops or work through them on your own, please check out at our list of <a href="https://lib.uvic.ca/curric">upcoming workshops & lesson plans</a>{:target="_blank"}.
+If you'd like to take a drop-in instructor-led workshop, please check out our list of <a href="https://lib.uvic.ca/curric">upcoming workshops</a>{:target="_blank"}.
+The links below are to  workshop lesson plans you can work through on your own, or review before taking one of our instructor-led sessions.

 ## Introductory Workshops
 1. **[GenAI: Introduction & Prompt Design](https://lib.uvic.ca/gen-ai){:target="_blank"}** (_Introduction_)